ArpanChaudhary/ThinkML_v2/README.md

 ## Installation

-ThinkML can only be installed directly from GitHub.
-Here are the installation methods:
+ThinkML is exclusively available from the author's GitHub repository.
+It is not available on PyPI or any other package repository.
+Here are the only official installation methods:

-### Method 1: Using pip with GitHub URL
+### Method 1: Using pip with GitHub URL (Recommended)
 ```bash
 pip install git+https://github.com/ArpanChaudhary/ThinkML.git
 ```